Netflix/spectator/docs/intro/gauge.md

 example of that in the JDK is [ThreadPoolExecutor.getCompletedTaskCount()] which returns the number of completed tasks on the thread pool.

-For sources like this the `monitorMonotonicValue` method can be used:
+For sources like this the `monitorMonotonicCounter` method can be used:

 ```java
 // For an implementation of Number